spgennard/vscode_cobol/README.md

 }
 ```

-## COBOLDOC

-When editing COBOL source code, the documentation contained within the source code can be generated and view via "editor->Show documentation (COBOLDOC)".

-The source code is generated to html in the "coboldoc" directory in the workspace.
-The folder name can be changed by changing the property *coboleditor.coboldoc_workspace_folder*.

-The source generation includes a index.html, as well as a sourcefile.cbl.html file, so if you change the directory please be aware that the *coboldoc* tool overwrites the index.html file too.

-The source code generation is provided by the npm coboldoc and is required to be installed for this to work.

 ## coboleditor.experimental_features

 Currently I have only one is active experimental feature and this is "hover" support for known APIs.